cobalthq/cobalt-product-public-docs/content/en/Integrations/IntegrationBuilder/configure-gitlab.md

 The recipe will continue running even when closing the tab, until "Stop recipe" gets clicked.

 {{% image src="/integrations/integration_builder/gitlab/25-recipe-running.png" alt="Start recipe" %}}

+You can [create a test Finding](/integrations/development/create-test-finding/) to test the recipe.